kritanjalijain/ML_from_Scratch/Day11_Projects/regularization_logistic_regression_microchip_prediction/README.md

 # Day 11 - Regularized Logistic Regression Project 2

 ### Project Description
 In this project, I implemented regularized logistic regression to predict whether microchips from a fabrication plant passes quality assurance (QA) based on the test results for some microchips on two different tests.
-From these two tests, we would like to determine whether the microchips should be accepted or rejected.
+From these tests, we would like to determine whether the microchips should be accepted or rejected.

 The file `microchipdata.txt` contains historical data from previous applicants.
 The first column is the exam 1 score, the second column is the score of exam 2 and the third column is the the admissions decision.
 Zero indicates not admitted while one indicates admitted students.